oSoWoSo/disroot-howto/pages/02.tutorials/04.Chat/02.Desktop/02.gajim/docs.en.md

 2. You can add a smiley.
 3. In **Gajim** you have some format options.
 But they don't work in other clients.
 So if you set a text in bold, they won't be seen as bold in other clients.
 4. You can join/send any kind of files.
 The upload limit is currently of 10MB with **Disroot** XMPP server.
-5. You can change the encryption of the message from Disable to OMEMO.
+5. You can change the encryption of the message from Disable to OMEMO (not in open groupchats).

 Just press the *Enter* key when you want to send your message.